 In 2017, several countries announced new policies to ban the sale of internal combustion engine (ICE) vehicles in the future including Norway by 2025, India by 2030 and France and the UK by 2040.
 China announced that it would also ban the sale of ICE vehicles in the future without a target date, but further announced minimum EV sales quotas beginning in 2019 at 10% of total vehicle sales.
-Since some 26 million cars were sold in China in 2016, 10% of sales in 2019 is expected to amount to at least 2.6 million vehicles, an ambitious target.
+Since some 24 million passenger vehicles were sold in China in 2016, 10% of sales in 2019 is expected to amount to at least 2.4 million vehicles, an aggressive target that will require significant investment in new production facilities, especially for the lithium ion batteries.

-So far during 2017 several auto makers have made announcements revealing significant increases in hybrid (HEV) and electric vehicle (EV) production targets.
+In 2017 several auto makers have made announcements revealing significant increases in hybrid (HEV) and electric vehicle (EV) production targets.
 BMW, Ford, GM, Honda, Mercedes, Volvo, Jaguar, Mazda and Volkswagen have each made significant announcements.
 Volkswagen stated it would offer 80 electric models by 2025 and 300 models by 2030.
-A market observer estimated that VW would require more than 50% of the lithium produced worldwide in 2015 to produce the electric vehicles it expects to sell by 2030.
+A market observer estimated that VW would require more than 50% of the lithium produced worldwide in 2015 (which was approximately 154 Kt LCE) to produce the electric vehicles it expects to sell by 2030.

 It is clear that new lithium supply sources will be needed to meet the growing demand for batteries for electric vehicles.
 The Separation Rapids Lithium Project will be well-situated to serve new battery production facilities contemplated in North America.
 Just one well-known example, the lithium battery Gigafactory of Tesla Motors Inc. in Nevada which began production in early 2017, is expected to consume up to 25,000 tonnes per year of lithium hydroxide after it has reached full production.
+This Gigafactory is the first of many being planned by Tesla and other manufacturers.

 For the purposes of its 2016 PEA, Avalon used a price assumption of US\$11,000 per tonne FOB plant for lithium hydroxide consistent with price forecasts developed in mid 2016 by Roskill Information Services.
 Prices as reported by other services such as Benchmark Minerals Intelligence have continued to escalate since that time due to rapidly growing demand from battery makers.
-Current prices estimates by Benchmark Mineral Intelligence are US\$17,500/t for lithium carbonate in September 2017.
-(Lithium hydroxide typically carries a premium of US\$2,000/t over lithium carbonate to reflect the added processing cost of converting carbonate to hydroxide)
+Recent price estimates by Benchmark Mineral Intelligence are US\$17,500/t for lithium carbonate in September 2017.
+(Lithium hydroxide typically carries a premium of US\$2,000/t over lithium carbonate to reflect the added processing cost of converting carbonate to hydroxide).

 Lithium chemicals are getting most of the attention in the market and the media due to the increased demand projected for lithium ion batteries in electric vehicles.
-The markets for glass and ceramics (which commonly use lithium in the mineral form) will also continue to be a growth market for lithium albeit not at the rate anticipated for lithium battery applications.
-Many existing and new glass formulations for automotive, cell phones, and video displays that require high strength, contain lithium and this will remain an important market in years to come.
+The markets for lithium in high strength glass products are also expected to grow.
+Many existing and new high strength glass formulations for automotive, cell phones, and video displays where durability and light weight are key, require lithium to achieve the desired properties.